Reading Time: 2 minutes

 A new approach to digital advertising called “commerce media” is grabbing the attention of experts across the ad landscape.

-Welcome to the new SamsonPR blog – The Outlier!
+Welcome to the new SamsonPR blog – The Outsider!

 The ‘big four’ – Google, Facebook, Amazon and Apple – have long been synonymous with digital advertising.